aukspot/dles/README.md

 - [Rotatly](https://www.rotatly.com) - Rotate cells until the outline is correct.
 - [SetFury](https://www.setfury.com) - Find valid sets of 3 to 5 tiles by moving through the grid.
 - [Shaple](https://swag.github.io/shaple) - Choose the shape that matches the top shape.
+- [Shikaku of the day](https://shikakuofthe.day) - 5 daily Shikaku puzzles where you partition a grid into rectangles whose areas match the number inside them.
 - [Synthmaze](https://synthmaze.heliante.io/#/daily) - Swap tiles in the maze so that the rocket reaches the exit.
 - [Triplets](https://www.tripletgame.com) - Find as many triplets as you can in 3 minutes.
 A triplet is a set of 3 cards whose attributes are either all the same or all different.
 - [VideoPuzzle](https://videopuzzle.org) - Swap tiles to unscramble the puzzle of a looping short video.